Related links

 • What type of pet will suit your living environment?

-• If you want a cat or a dog, what type of breed will suit your living environment and lifestyle?
+• If you want a cat or a dog, what personality will suit your living environment and lifestyle?

 • Do you have enough daily free time to give attention and care to a pet?